 - In 1995, Utah Jazz's John Stockton clinched his eighth consecutive assist title, tying Bob Cousy for the longest such streak.

-- In 1995, Steve Kerr set the single-game record for 3-point shooting percentage by knocking down 52.4% of his long-range attempts.
-15 years later, Kyle Korver broke his record with a 3-point shooting percentage of 53.6% for the 2009-10 regular season.
+- In 1995, Steve Kerr set the single-game record for 3-point shooting percentage by knocking down 52.4 percent of his long-range attempts.
+15 years later, Kyle Korver broke his record with a 3-point shooting percentage of 53.6 percent for the 2009-10 regular season.

 Other game-winning buzzer-beater from April 23rd

 The views on this page do not necessarily reflect the views of the NBA or its clubs.